hg1337/homeassistant-dwd/README.md

 - Because of the previous point, this component is not integrated as a core component yet.

 ## Bug Reports
-I cannot promise anything regarding fixing bugs, but it's always worth reporting them, if they haven't been reported yet and if they are not in the list of known issues above.
+It's always worth reporting bugs, if they haven't been reported yet and if they are not in the list of known issues above.
 When reporting a bug, please follow these guidelines.

 ### Issues with Measurements
 For issues with measurement data (current condition, current temperature, ...), please include the following items in your bug report.